Archive for the ‘Blog’ Category

 • Non-hazardous renovation debris from small outdoor projects

 These items usually work fine for mixed residential or light commercial loads.
 They are common during spring cleanups, storm cleanup, or after tackling rotten lumber from older structures and damaged lawn gear.
+There are some materials that usually need special handling and should not go in a typical dumpster, like:

 • Paints and stains